nopnop2002/Arduino-ESPAT-TCP/README.md

 - ESP8266 AT Firmware
  You can download from [here](https://github.com/espressif/ESP8266_NONOS_SDK/tags).
- Some versions do not support ESP01.
+ Some versions do not support 1M SoCs like ESP01.

 # Applications